yoannsculo/JobCatcher/README.md

 Think of it as a RSS feed reader with filter feature.

-This software is under GPLv2 License.
+I would like this software to be under GPLv2 License.
+But I need to check if this is compatible with dependencies I've choosen.

 ## Work in Progress